 Oiling and Lubricating

-To keep engine parts from corroding, spray fogging oil through the carburetor, if it has one, and spark plug cylinders.
-If possible, change the pump oil while you’re at it to protect the pump bearings.
-Once all of these parts are reassembled, lubricate the seals and cables using the protectant recommended by the PWC manufacturer.
+To keep engine parts from corroding, spray fogging oil into the spark plug cylinders.
+Crank the motor a few times to spread it through the cylinder.
+Once all of these parts are reassembled, lubricate the seals and cables using the protectant recommended by the manufacturer.

 Fogging oil is a petroleum-based aerosol treatment for long-term lubrication and corrosion protection.
 Used correctly, fogging oil creates a thin protective coating on internal metal components.
 Unlike standard motor oils, it remains intact over time.
 Without it, engine oils will drain from cylinder walls, leaving them exposed to rust and corrosion.